duinomaker/HexoBlog/source/SICP/exercises/2-1/index.md

 which is for most of the time not equal to $[1,1]$ as we might have expected.

 The above example illustrates that, the re-appearance of an interval in an expression may well introduce uncertainty to the evaluation.
 This is because, we never know whether two intervals are related to the same number.
-In other words, intervals don't have “***identity***”.
+In other words, intervals don't have ***“identity”***.

 Intervals don't have identity, but real numbers do.
 I have devised an approach to eliminate these uncertainties.
 That is, settle the numbers into their corresponding intervals ***randomly*** before evaluating the expression.
 After repeating the “settle-evaluate” loop for say $100,000$ times, we'll get a decent approximation to the actual interval.